mercerliu20-crypto/auto-trigger-mod/README.md

 2. **Setup**: Choose the attack type, hit condition, and roll range.
 Then select which **Activity** should be triggered.
 3. **Trigger**: Perform an attack.
 If the criteria are met, the **Auto-Trigger List** will appear.
 Review your choices and click **Trigger Selected**.

----

-## 📄 License & Credits
-Developed by **Aetherblade**.
-Designed for speed, compatibility, and a premium user experience.

-*Note: This is the optimized release version.
-For the full source with development comments, please refer to the Chinese (Development) branch.*